Pathiri – Lightest Rice Flour Rotis Ever

 Pathiri is a popular Muslim dish from Kerala.
 These are gluten-free flatbreads made of rice flour.
 These Roasted Rice flour ‘Rotis’ are light and served for breakfast, lunch or dinner!
 Typically served with some coconut milk and a Chicken Curry Or Beef Curry!
 You will keep reaching for more!

-Although there are several versions of Rice ROTI in India, the Malabar Pathiri stand apart.
+Although there are several versions of Rice ROTI in India, the Malabar Pathiri stands apart.
 It’s so light, that when the curry is added it practically melts in your mouth.
 These pathiris are as ‘light as a handkerchief’.
 However, there is a science to making the perfect ‘light’ pathiris.
-It takes some practice and some knowledge, but if you follow my recipe and videos, you can make them perfectly.
+It takes some practice and some knowledge, but if you follow my recipes and videos, you can make them perfectly.

 In the Malabar region, it is a prestigious thing to be able to make the perfect Pathiri.
 I have videos in both Malayalam and English, for those who want to learn how to make perfect Malabar Pathiri.